If your engine is overheating, or shows signs of running hotter than normal; you may have a problem with your electric cooling fan.

 Consequently, any problem with the electric cooling fan can stop it from, transferring heat away from the radiator.

-Input from the engine coolant sensor, ambient air temperature, vehicle speed sensor and other sensors are sent to the (PCM).
-Finally, the (PCM) uses this information to decide, when the electric cooling fan needs to be energized.
+So, input from the engine coolant sensor, ambient air temperature, vehicle speed sensor and other sensors; are sent to the (PCM).
+As a result, the (PCM) uses this information to decide; when the electric cooling fan needs to be energized.

 The electric cooling fan saves energy by only running, when it needs to remove excess heat away from the engine.
 Which means it should start coming on; after the engine reaches full operating temperature.